hallard/WeMos-TIC/README.md

 # Detailed Description

-Look at the schematics for more informations.

-Wiring on the WeMos Teleinfo shield
+Look at the schematics for more informations, easy to understand.
+Wiring on the WeMos Teleinfo shield is as follow:

 | Pin Function | ESP32   | ESP8266 |
 |  :---        |  :---:  |  :---:  |